 – Performance: Fill all the hard-disk with say video files.
 Check how much time it takes to open the files and is there any impact on the way the video is played.
 Is it slow etc.

 These are only few of the many scenarios that can be derived for the mobile client.

-7) How we test battery back up time using load testing especially for mobile testing ?
+7. How do we test battery backup time using load testing especially for mobile testing ?